 A business must register for a sales tax permit in Oklahoma when:

-- Selling products and taxable services in Oklahoma (includes occasionally selling items at craft shows, fairs, seminars, shows, etc.)
+- Selling tangible personal property and taxable services in Oklahoma (includes occasionally selling items at craft shows, fairs, seminars, shows, etc.)

 - Employees (including sales representatives or agents) are working in Oklahoma

-- An out-of-state business selling at least $100,000 in taxable products to Oklahoma residents.
+- A remote seller or an out-of-state dealer is selling at least $100,000 in taxable products to Oklahoma residents.

 What products and services are taxable in Oklahoma?